 In extreme cases, serious injuries can occur, involving serious pain and suffering and medical treatment.
 For some, long-term care may be required.
 If your child has been seriously injured, contact our child injury attorneys in Birmingham today.
 Our attorneys have experience helping injured children and can discuss your case at no cost to you.
 Call (205) 324-1212 today.

 Why Do I Need a Child Injury Lawyer?

 These representatives may also discourage you from hiring an attorney.
 Sometimes, they will do this by telling you that not retaining legal counsel will allow you to keep all of your money for yourself.

-These suggestions are deliberately misleading, as the reason insurance companies hate having to deal with lawyers is that lawyers actually know what victims’ cases are worth.
+These suggestions are deliberately misleading.
+Insurance companies hate having to deal with lawyers because lawyers know what victims’ cases are worth.
 People who do not have attorneys are typically unaware of the true value of their claims and therefore much more likely to accept settlement offers that are almost always significantly less that what victims are actually entitled to recover.

 You should avoid speaking to any insurer until you have legal representation.
 Contact Farris, Riley & Pitt, LLP as soon as possible.